Fantastic-Four124/nanotwitter/README.md

 The following was added to version 0.3:
 - [x] Codeship account created for nanoTwitter project.
 It has also been set to autodeploy to Heroku whenever a team member pushes to GitHub. *(Performed by Cameron Cho)*

-- [ ] Testing suite constructed with MiniTest.
+- [x] Testing suite constructed with MiniTest.

-- [ ] Testing interface constructed.
+- [x] Testing interface constructed.

-- [ ] Seed data for testing created.
+- [x] Seed data for testing created.

-test
+### Version 0.4
+The following was added to version 0.4:
+ - [x] An account to loader.io was created and the pilot tests were run.

+ - [ ] loader.io was utilized to sniff out bugs in the code.

+ - [ ] Test driven development was employed to complete the testing interface.

+ - [ ] All members decided to log into nanoTwitter to start Tweeting and test it manually.